 Most interscholastic competition is regulated by the Florida High School Athletic Association, (FHSAA), Orange County Public Schools, and applicable athletic conferences and/or national governing associations.
-Any interscholastic high school sport not sponsored under FHSAA guidelines must have at least 15 contests in its regular season schedule.

 Junior varsity schedules must be for at least two-thirds the number of events for the corresponding varsity schedule.
 For the ninth grade, six football and twelve basketball events must be scheduled.